hiu-lai/Project-3/README.md

 Limitations:
 A small number of countries available -  indicating issues in details on the global situation of the volume of avocados.
 There is some difficulty in finding data from a variety of countries.
+Lack of understanding on the type of avocados that are sold (hass or original).

 ### Competition